ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

 There are two ways to link your packages against a new dependency.

 The first and recommended way is to use the ament macro ``ament_target_dependencies``.
-As an example, suppose we want to link ``my_library`` against the linear algebra library Eigen3.
+As an example, suppose we want to link ``my_target`` against the linear algebra library Eigen3.

 .. code-block:: cmake